Jimmy Gaudreau

-Jimmy Gaudreau is a singer and mandolinist playing traditional and progressive bluegrass music.
+James Arnott “Jimmy” Gaudreau is a singer and mandolinist playing traditional and progressive bluegrass music.
 He is best known for his solo albums, and his work with The Country Gentlemen, Tony Rice, and J. D. Crowe.

 Biography

 Early life

 In high school in the '60s, Gaudreau performed as a professional musician, playing electric guitar in his band Jimmy G & the Jaguars.
 The band played dances and Saturday nights at his uncle's Rhode Island beachfront restaurant.

 During the folk boom, Gaudreau became interested in bluegrass music.
 When he started playing the mandolin, he used guitar fingering techniques, giving him his unique sound.

 The Country Gentlemen

 Gaudreau moved to the Washington, DC area from his native Rhode Island in 1969 to become a member of the Country Gentlemen, replacing John Duffey and joining Charlie Waller, Ed Farris, and Eddie Adcock.
 In his first stint with the band, he contributed to two albums: New Look New Sound and One Wide River.
 He rejoined the Gentlemen from 1981 until 1985 to record Good as Gold (Sugar Hill) and Let the Light Shine Down.